mxsjoberg/michaelsjoberg.com/public/posts/terminal-reborn-as-stockstack-ai.md

 I recently re-launched Terminal as Stockstack.AI, available here: [stockstack.ai](https://stockstack.ai).
 I might change domain again since nothing seems to beat .com, so sorry in advance!
 If you can't stand the .AI hype, it's also available here: [trystockstack.com](https://www.trystockstack.com/).

-Stockstack.AI is a slimmed down version of Terminal with focus on distraction-free stock market data.
+Stockstack.AI is a slimmed down version of Terminal with a more narrow focus on distraction-free stock market data.
 The goal is to beat Yahoo Finance in data coverage and user experience.
 To hone in on this goal (and to reduce workload!), I removed several features, including portfolio tracker, batch requests, and query.

 ## Updated features